Course Outline Fall 2025

 Students are particularly urged to familiarize themselves with the provisions of the Student Academic Integrity Policy and the Student Conduct Policy, and avoid any behaviour that could potentially result in suspicions of academic misconduct (e.g., cheating, plagiarism, misrepresentation of facts, participation in an offence) and non-academic misconduct (e.g., discrimination, harassment, physical assault).
 Academic and non-academic misconduct are taken very seriously and can result in suspension or expulsion from the University.

-All students are expected to consult the Academic Integrity website for clarification on the various academic offences.
+All students are expected to consult the Student Academic Integrity Policy for clarification on the various academic offences.
 All forms of academic dishonesty are unacceptable at the University.
 Unfamiliarity of the rules, procrastination or personal pressures are not acceptable excuses for committing an offence.
 Listen to your instructor, be a good person, ask for help when you need it, and do your own work -- this will lead you toward a path to success.
 Any academic integrity concern in this course will be reported to the College of Natural and Applied Sciences.
-Suspected cases of non-academic misconduct will be reported to the Dean of Students.
-The College, the Faculty, and the Dean of Students are committed to student rights and responsibilities, and adhere to due process and administrative fairness, as outlined in the Student Academic Integrity Policy and the Student Conduct Policy.
-Please refer to the policy websites for details on inappropriate behaviours and possible sanctions.

-"Integrity is doing the right thing, even when no one is watching." — C.S.
+"Integrity is doing the right thing, even when no one is watching" -- C.S.
 Lewis

-Contract Cheating and Misuse of University Academic Materials or Other Assets
+Contract Cheating and Misuse of University Academic Materials or Other Assets:

-Contract cheating describes the form of academic dishonesty where students get academic work completed on their behalf, which they then submit for academic credit as if they had created it themselves.
+Contract cheating describes the form of academic dishonesty where students get academic work completed on their behalf, which they submit for academic credit as if they had created it themselves.
+Contract cheating may or may not involve the payment of a fee to a third party, who then creates the work for the student.

 Examples include: